Nutrient Management

 • is costly and may contribute to environmental pollution.

 Right timing.
-If LCC is available:
+If LCC/LCC App is available:

 • use LCC every 7 days from 14 DAT or 21 DAS until early flowering